+For example,

-For example, $C2(smoothed) = \{C2(yr.
+$C2(smoothed) = {C2(yr.
 1) + C2(yr.
 2) + C2(yr.
-3)\}/3$
+3)}/3$

-The constant (which is 1 in the standardised model) and the slope of the smoothed model are then multiplied by the constant term of the original (unstandardised) model for the most recent year.
+The constant (which is 1 in the standardised model), and the slope of the smoothed model are then multiplied by the constant term of the original (unstandardised) model for the most recent year.
 Note that this step has no effect on the NDM profiling or capacity estimation parameters, but it gives model parameters of the same scale as that of the model for the most recent individual year.

-The multiplicative day of week/holiday factors (P_t as described in Section 3 of the spring 2019 NDM Algorithms booklet) are calculated for the smoothed model for the EUC.
+The multiplicative day of week/holiday factors (Pt as described in Section 3 of the NDM Algorithms Booklet) are calculated for the smoothed model for the EUC.
 These are calculated for each day as averages of the corresponding values in the three individual years' models.

-A decision is made as to whether to apply a composite weather variable cut-off to the smoothed model for the EUC.
+4. A decision is made as to whether to apply a composite weather variable cut-off to the smoothed model for the EUC.
 Application of a CWV cut-off has the effect of causing the fitted demand to level off for values of CWV above the cut-off.
 The criterion used in making the decision is as follows.
 The value of the CWV cut off is estimated for each year's model.
 If no cut-off is required, the cut-off value for that year is set to the maximum CWV for the LDZ.
 The three individual years' CWV cut-offs are then averaged.
 If this average value is less than the maximum CWV for that LDZ, a CWV cut-off is set at this value in the smoothed model.
 Otherwise no CWV cut-off is applied to the smoothed model.
-Note however that cut-offs will not be applied to the models derived for consumption bands up to 293 MWh pa, for the 2020 analysis.
-This amended approach was agreed by DESC in December 2003, with a view to mitigating instability during the summer and has been applied to all NDM analyses since spring 2004.
+Note however that cut-offs will not be applied to the models derived for consumption bands up to 293 MWh pa Note-10.